top of page

 254 W 125th St between Adam Clayton Powell Jr. and Frederick Douglass Blvds

-This rapidly-expanding Nashville-style hot chicken chain—investors include Drake and Samuel L. Jackson—recently hung a "Coming soon" sign on a storefront that's just down the block from the Chick-fil-A that opened last year.
+This rapidly-expanding Nashville-style hot chicken chain—investors include Drake and Samuel L. Jackson—is just down the block from the Chick-fil-A that opened a few years ago.

 600 W 125th St and Broadway